regalk13/uno-rs/README.md

 # uno-rs

-Uno game with rust, yew and actix
+Uno online game using rust with yew and actix.